Andrew-S-Rosen/QMOF/README.md

 The data on Figshare includes:

-- `qmof_database.zip`: Structures and tabulated properties of all materials in the QMOF Database.
+* `qmof_database.zip`: Structures and tabulated properties of all materials in the QMOF Database.

 Other files that are hosted elsewhere include:

-- VASP input and output files are available on NOMAD (soon).
-Contact me directly if you need them in the meantime, and I'll send them over.
+* VASP input and output files are available via NOMAD in the following curated datasets:
+  - [`QMOF_A_SCF`](https://nomad-lab.eu/prod/rae/gui/dataset/id/O-FUAo0mThSUeXg70cMN3Q?results=entries): Static, self-consistent calculations associated with the optimized geometries, energeies, partial atomic charges (DDEC6, CM5, Bader), bond orders (DDEC6), atomic spin densities (DDEC6, Bader), and magnetic moments.
+  - `QMOF_A_NSCF` (coming soon): Static, non-self-consistent calculations using the structures and charge densities in `QMOF_A_SCF` to calculate band gaps and density of states.

-- Charge densities are made available on a [SharePoint server](https://nuwildcat.sharepoint.com/:f:/s/TGS-QMOF/EqSKtJZ4lmBArOh6_mhml18BqDuIHcyu99GoUw_ILONYiQ?e=qFjVtc).
+* Charge densities are made available on a [SharePoint server](https://nuwildcat.sharepoint.com/:f:/s/TGS-QMOF/EqSKtJZ4lmBArOh6_mhml18BqDuIHcyu99GoUw_ILONYiQ?e=qFjVtc).

 In the above data files, you can find DFT-optimized geometries (lattice constants, atomic positions), energies, partial atomic charges (DDEC6, CM5, Bader), bond orders (DDEC6), atomic spin densities (DDEC6, Bader), magnetic moments, density of states, band gaps, and more.